This is now a long term family favourite in our house!

 *Stove top method: Place chicken in a hot oiled pan (preferably use a pan with a lid).
 Brown one side then sprinkle over the seasoning, brown the second for a further 2 minutes and then cover with the salsa.

-Place lid on the pan and simmer on low for 15 minutes, or until chicken is cooked through.
+Place lid on the pan and simmer very gently for 25 minutes, or until chicken is cooked through.

 Remove the chicken and dice.